tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Divine Sight

-**Casting Time/Duration**: 1 hour**/**Special
+**Casting Time/Duration:** 1 hour**/**Special

-**Market/Component Cost**: 4,000 gp**/**800 gp
+**Market/Component Cost:** 4,000 gp**/**800 gp

-**Effect**: You grant yourself the ability to discern deities and the servants of deities (such as exarchs and angels) who walk among mortals, limning those you see in a holy glow that is visible only to you.
+**Effect:** You grant yourself the ability to discern deities and the servants of deities (such as exarchs and angels) who walk among mortals, limning those you see in a holy glow that is visible only to you.
 When you see such a creature, you also learn to what deity the creature serves.
 Objects, places, and creatures that are favored or cursed by the gods are likewise delineated, and this ritual allows you to intuit the relative importance of the object, place, or creature to its deity.

-**Skill Check**: Your Arcana skill check determines how long the effect lasts.
+**Skill Check:** Your Arcana skill check determines how long the effect lasts.

 | Arcana Skill Check Result | Duration |
 | ------------------------- | -------- |